 Bachelor in Computer Science and Arts

-BS in Music and Technology
+BS in Statistics and Machine Learning

 Additional Majors offered by the School of Computer Science